2 Samuel 20

 3And David came to his house at Jerusalem; and the king took the ten women his concubines, whom he had left to keep the house, and put them in ward, and fed them, but went not in unto them.
 So they were shut up unto the day of their death, living in widowhood.

-David confines the ten concubines to a house - they are guarded, imprisoned in their own home.
-They are not killed, but they are cut off from life.
+David confines the ten concubines to a house - they are guarded, imprisoned in their own home, cut off from life.
 In the ancient world, a concubine without a king was a woman without status, without future, without escape.

-David provides for them - they are fed, cared for in the material sense.
-He is not cruel in the way kings often were.
-But he feeds them as one might feed animals in a pen.
-They are alive, but their lives are over.
+David provides for them - they are fed, cared for in the material sense, as one might feed animals in a pen.
+They are alive, their lives spent.

 David does not go in unto them.
 He does not take them as wives or concubines again.
 This is significant - he has cut off even the possibility of future children, future hope.
 They are suspended in time, neither dead nor living, neither free nor enslaved in the normal sense.
 They live as widows, though their husband still draws breath.